EricFillion/CMPE-327/Documentation/a1/Tests/r4-sell.md

 - Click element input[type = “submit”]
 -  open /
 - Enter “aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa” (61 chars) in the element #name

-- Enter test_ticket’s quantity into the element #quantity
+- Enter TEST_TICKET’s quantity into the element #quantity

-- Enter test_ticket’s date in the element #date
+- Enter TEST_TICKET’s date in the element #date

-- Enter test_ticket’s price into the element #price
+- Enter TEST_TICKET’s price into the element #price
 - Click element input[type = "sellform_submit"]
 - validate that the #message_info shows "Unable to sell ticket: The name of the ticket should be no longer than 60 characters"
 - open /logout